fizalihsan/fizalihsan.github.io/source/technology/datastructures.md

 > **Definition**: A binary search tree (BST) is a binary tree where each node has a `Comparable` key (and an associated value) and satisfies the restriction that the key in any node is larger than the keys in all nodes in that node’s left subtree and smaller than the keys in all nodes in that node’s right subtree

+​
+A property of a binary tree that is sometimes important is that the depth of an average binary tree is considerably smaller than `N`.
+An analysis shows that the average depth is `√O(N)`, and that for a special type of binary tree, namely the binary search tree, the average value of the depth is `O(log N)`.
+Unfortunately, the depth can be as large as `N − 1`

 * [Binary Tree Problems](/technology/BinaryTrees.pdf)
 * [Tree-List Recursion Problems](/technology/TreeListRecursion.pdf)
 * **Full Binary Tree** - Each node in a *full binary tree* is either (1) an internal node with exactly two non-empty children or (2) a leaf